DarryanM/SEM_Group4/use-cases/use-case-1.md

 ### Trigger

-A request for Country Population information is sent to Research Dept.
+A request for All the countries in the world organised by largest to smallest population information is sent to the Research Dept.

 ## MAIN SUCCESS SCENARIO

-1. The organisation request population information for all countries in the world
+1. Organisation request All the countries in the world organised by largest to smallest population information .
+2. Data Analyst Captures specifics of Population information required.
-2. Data analyst extract report sorted from largest to smallest population.
+3. Data Analyst able to extract report of All the countries in the world organised by largest to smallest population information .
-3. Data analyst provides report to the organisation
+4. Data Analyst provides report to organisation.

 ## EXTENSIONS